html-validate/html-validate/docs/usage/index.md

 1. Named bundled metadata.
 2. NPM package with the same name.
 3. A local file, json or js.
 Path is relative to the configuration file.

+An object can also be passed with inline metadata but it is highly recommended to write it to a separate file.

 See [elements metadata](/usage/elements.html) for details about writing your own metadata.